rancher/rke2-docs/docs/security/hardening_guide.md

 #### Set kernel parameters

 When RKE2 is installed, it creates a sysctl config file to set the required parameters appropriately.
-However, it does not automatically configures the host to use this configuration.
+However, it does not automatically configure the host to use this configuration.
 You must do this manually.
 The location of the config file depends on the installation method used.

 If RKE2 was installed via RPM, YUM, or DNF (the default on OSes that use RPMs, such as CentOS), run the following commands: